Atomistic Machine Learning with Irreducible Cartesian Natural Tensors: Methods

+For the elastic constant tensor dataset and the MatPES dataset, we also used the Huber loss~\cite{huber1964robust} for training, which is less sensitive to outliers than the mean squared error loss.
+It is defined as

+where $y$ and $\hat y$ denote the predicted and reference values, respectively (e.g., $\mathbf{T}$ and $\hat{\mathbf{T}}$ for elastic constant tensor), $\delta$ is a hyperparameter that determines the threshold for switching between the quadratic and linear loss regimes.

 The models are implemented in PyTorch~\cite{paszke2019pytorch} and trained using PyTorch Lightning~\cite{lightning}.
 Optimization is performed with the AdamW optimizer~\cite{kingma2014adam}.
-A cosine annealing learning rate schedule is employed, starting with an initial learning rate of 0.001 or 0.002, depending on the specific task.
-All models are trained for 2000 epochs, except for the elastic constant tensor prediction model, which is trained for 1000 epochs.
+A cosine annealing learning rate schedule is employed, starting with an initial learning rate depending on the specific task.
 During model performance evaluation, an exponential moving average of the model weights is maintained, with decay rates of 0.999 for interatomic potential models and 0.99 for tensor property models.
 Hyperparameters are selected based on model performance on the validation set, and all results correspond to the test set.
-The hyperparameters explored include: maximum tensor rank $L$, correlation degree $v$, number of layers $N_\text{layer}$, number of radial channels $N_u$, and tensor product mode.
-Details of the hyperparameter configurations and training procedures are provided in \sishort Tables~S2 and S3.